-Except nonprofit organizations, every vendor must have a valid Commercial Activity License (formerly Business Privilege License) with the City of Philadelphia.
-For information and an application, visit the Philadelphia Department of Licenses and Inspections on-line website1, visit the Municipal Services Building Lower level (1401 John F Kennedy Blvd).
+With the exception of nonprofit organizations, every vendor must have a valid Commercial Activity License (formerly Business Privilege License) with the City of Philadelphia.
+For information and an application, visit the Philadelphia Department of Licenses and Inspections on-line website or visit the Municipal Services Building Lower level (1401 John F Kennedy Blvd).
 For information, the City of Philadelphia has an information service that can be reached by calling 311.